platformsh/platformsh-docs/docs/src/administration/organizations.md

 As an organization owner, you can delete your own organization.

-Note that if your organization owns projects, or owes remaining invoices, you can not delete it, and you need to contact our Support.
+Note that if your organization owns projects or owes remaining invoices, you can not delete it yourself.
+To have it deleted, [contact support](../overview/get-support.md).

 {{< codetabs >}}